Kotronon/Bachelor-Praktikum/README.md

 * While computing the simulations we noticed multiple mistakes in the 3D computations
 * To solve this we needed to add more ghost particles and make sure all functions in LinkedCellContainer work properly in a 3d space
 * We improved our LinkedCell structure like you suggested by changing the cell sizes accordingly
 * Equilibration: gets gaseous after 8 seconds in our video.
 That equals 30000 iterations
-* Cooling: begins to get fest after 25 seconds in our video.
+* Cooling: begins to get solid after 25 seconds in our video.
 That equals  125000 iterations
-* Supercooling: gets fest after 6 seconds in our video.
+* Supercooling: gets solid after 6 seconds in our video.
 That equals 25000 iterations

 ## Misc ##
-* We needed to commend out the thermostat test because it wouldn't work and we didn't find the mistake.
+* We needed to comment out the thermostat tests because it suddenly would not work anymore, and we could not find the mistake in time
-* All other test are perfectly fine so we were very confused.
+* All other test worked perfectly fine, so we were quite confused since the temperature in our simulations seemed to be calculated correctly